MKAbdElrahman/coverco/README.md

 - **Exclusions**: Exclude specific packages from coverage analysis.
 - **Logging**: Configure logging levels and optionally log to a file.
 - **Command-Line Flags**: Override default configurations using command-line flags.

-### Purpose

-Coverco is designed to fine-tune the coverage percentages for the core business logic of your application.
-It is intended to be a part of a CI/CD pipeline or used by developers to:

-- Ensure critical business logic is thoroughly tested.
-- Provide an easy-to-use tool to visualize test coverage.
-- Exclude noisy coverage that downgrades the overall coverage percentage but has little value to the core logic.

-By focusing on meaningful test coverage, Coverco helps maintain high code quality and reliability in key areas of your application.

 ### Configuration